at Solid Ground

 At Solid Ground, we integrate literacy instruction into our curriculum in the following ways:

-- Small-group, Whole-group, and Individual Instruction: Our daily meetings include instruction to help children develop phonemic awareness and reading comprehension.
-Emerging and independent readers participate in weekly reading groups and regularly read aloud to younger children, while the younger children think about and play with letters throughout the week.
+Small-group, Whole-group, and Individual Instruction: Our daily meetings include instruction to help children develop phonemic awareness and reading comprehension.
+Emerging and independent readers participate in weekly reading groups to practice phonics skills and connected reading, and regularly read aloud to younger children, while the younger children think about and play with letters throughout the week to develop their knowledge of letter shapes and sounds.

-- Our Library Partnership: One major way we encourage a love of reading is through a partnership with the Athens County Public Libraries to send books home with SGS children.
+Our Library Partnership: Another way we encourage a love of reading is through a partnership with the Athens County Public Libraries to send books home with SGS children.
 Christin, the children, and librarian Laura O'Neil work to curate bags of books for each child based on their interests, their reading level, and what they've been learning about in the classroom.

 At Solid Ground, we've focused on growing a love for reading, and the children have blossomed!
 Children at SGS want to read, both by themselves and to their peers, and are confident in their ability to learn!
 Their drive to read and learn comes from within their own hearts and minds--a gift that will keep giving for years to come.